 Test the application

 We can directly open our Java application's URL located in port 8081 and be automatically redirected to our Keycloak login page.
-We can also check using a cURL command to see what is happening behind the scenes:
+You can also use a cURL command to check what is happening behind the scenes:

 $ curl -v http://localhost:8081/